cryostatio/cryostat-legacy/README.md

 self-signed or otherwise untrusted, set the environment variable `CONTAINER_JFR_ALLOW_UNTRUSTED_SSL` to permit uploads of recordings.

+Target JVMs with SSL enabled on JMX connections are also supported.
+In order to allow ContainerJFR to establish a connection, the target's certificate must be copied into ContainerJFR's `/truststore` directory before ContainerJFR's startup.
+If ContainerJFR attempts to connect to an SSL-enabled target and no matching trusted certificate is found then the connection attempt will fail.

 ## USER AUTHENTICATION / AUTHORIZATION

 ContainerJFR has multiple authz manager implementations for handling user